How to apply for IACS Accreditation

 Part 2: Site Visit

-Once your counseling center appears to meet the IACS Standards, then you are notified via email that scheduling an on-site review has been approved.
-Your information is passed on to the Coordinator of the IACS Field Visitation Program.
-When the field visitor team has been established, the IACS Executive Director will notify you.
-You are responsible for contacting the field visitor(s) to set up a mutually agreeable date for the visit.
+Once your counseling center appears to meet the IACS Standards, you will be notified that an on-site review has been approved.
+You will be notified again when the site visit team has been established.
+You and the site visitor(s) will set up a mutually agreeable date for the visit.

 Part 3: Additional Review